muratk3n/thirdwave/en/README.md

 ---

-Allowing RU gas into DE.
-RU-EU superstate is nigh..
+Allowing RU gas into DE...
+An RU-EU superstate is nigh..
 They will build navy and invade New York tomorrow.

 "The Biden administration will waive sanctions on the corporate entity and CEO overseeing the construction of Russia’s Nord Stream 2 pipeline